-A bizarre interaction involving a bottle of champagne, Defence personnel and employees of defence company, Thales, has entered public debate after the release of a recent munitions supply report.
+A bizarre interaction involving a bottle of champagne, Defence personnel, and employees of defence company Thales has entered public debate after the release of a recent munitions supply report.

-The audit sought to provide independent assurance to the Parliament on Defence’s establishment of a a new 10-year agreement valued at $1.2 billion with Thales for the continued management and operation of the Mulwala and Benalla facilities.
+The audit sought to provide independent assurance to the Parliament on Defence’s establishment of a new 10-year agreement valued at $1.2 billion with Thales for the continued management and operation of the Mulwala and Benalla facilities.

-The agreement was intended to provide surety of supply of key munitions and components for the Australian Defence Force (ADF) and maintain a domestic munitions manufacturing capability.
+The agreement was intended to provide surety of supply of key munitions and components for the Australian Defence Force and maintain a domestic munitions manufacturing capability.

 Both facilities are owned by the Commonwealth and operated by a third party, Australian Munitions, a wholly owned subsidiary of Thales Australia.
 Thales has managed and operated the facilities since 1999.